 Blue Penguin Colony

-Wandering the Victorian precinct in Oamaru (around Harbour Street & Tyne Street) we found so many eclectic galleries (Grainstore Gallery) vintage boutiques and quirky coffee shops that we so wished we had longer to explore.
-We did promise off the beaten track suggestions in this New Zealand South Island itinerary and Oamaru is a stop not to miss!
+Wandering the Victorian precinct in Oamaru (around Harbour Street & Tyne Street) we found so many eclectic galleries (Grainstore Gallery was our favourite) vintage boutiques and quirky coffee shops that we so wished we had longer to explore.
+We did promise off the beaten track suggestions in this NZ South Island itinerary and Oamaru is a stop not to miss!

 If you can, plan your visit here on a Sunday as it hosts the Oamaru farmer’s market which is a New Zealand South Island must see experience, however on a Monday is when most of these funky little shops and Café’s have a day off so bare this in mind!